A survey of Monte Carlo methods for noisy and costly densities with application to reinforcement learning and ABC: Numerical experiments

 The use of surrogate improves the performance, but can be detrimental as well.
 This duality accounts for the differences in performance between estimating $\bm{\mu}$ (upper rows of Figures \ref{fig:bananaRuidoExp} and \ref{fig:bananaRuidoMax}) and estimating $\text{diag}(\bm{\Sigma})$ (lower rows of Figures \ref{fig:bananaRuidoExp} and \ref{fig:bananaRuidoMax}).

 {\bf Benefits of using surrogates.} For both noises, the considered algorithms perform better than the baseline in the estimation of $\bm{\mu}$ for all $K$, something that it is related to properly visiting the regions of high probability.
 In this sense, it shows that using surrogates within MCMC algorithms help in discovering high-probability regions.
-In IS, the use of surrogates also improves the performance in the estimation of the mean, as it can be seen in Figure \ref{fig:bimodalRuidoExpIS}(a) and Figure \ref{fig:bananaRuidoMAXIS}(a).
+In IS, the use of surrogates also improves the performance in the estimation of the mean, as it can be seen in {Figure \ref{fig:bananaRuidoExpIS}(a)} and Figure \ref{fig:bananaRuidoMAXIS}(a).

-{\bf Pathological constructions.} Both choices of noise produce noisy realizations $\widetilde{m}(\vtheta)$ that are skewed towards 0, specially in the low-probability regions.
+{\bf Pathological constructions.} Both choices of noise produce noisy realizations $\widetilde{p}_M( \vtheta)$ that are skewed towards 0, specially in the low-probability regions.
 A surrogate built with such evaluations may difficult the exploration of the tails of the distribution.
 This can be seen at the error in estimating the variance in Figure \ref{fig:bananaRuidoExp}(d) and Figure \ref{fig:bananaRuidoMax}(d), where the considered methods perform worse than the baseline.
 Although the DA-PM-MH algorithms (with $T_\text{surr}=1$ and $T_\text{surr}=5$) are ``exact'', they fail at estimating the variance since the surrogate does not fulfill the minimum requirements.
 In fact, a `bad' surrogate is preventing the chain to explore the regions properly.
 Increasing $K$ makes the surrogate smoother and hence should improve the variance estimation.
 This is confirmed in Figure \ref{fig:bananaRuidoExp}(e)-(f) and Figure \ref{fig:bananaRuidoMax}(e)-(f), where the DA-PM-MH algorithms perform better than the baseline.
-The MH-S algorithms present a trade-off between performance and exactness/bias as we increase K, that we comment below.
+The MH-S algorithms present a trade-off between performance and exactness/bias as we increase K, that we comment below. {Similarly, we see in Figure \ref{fig:bananaRuidoMAXIS}(b) that N-DIS with $K=1$ also have difficulties converging in estimating the variance of the heavy-tailed banana, due to a bad surrogate that prevents visiting the tails.}